beorn7/histogram_experiments/README.md

 than 200 bytes.

-The protobuf encoding needs a bit of boilerplate around it (array sizes, field numbers, etc.), wich results in a wire size of the whole `Histogram` proto message of 317 bytes.
+The protobuf encoding needs a bit of boilerplate around it (array sizes, field numbers, etc.), which results in a wire size of the whole `Histogram` proto message of 317 bytes.

 With a resolution of 100, the histogram uses 535 buckets in 15 spans and needs